FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 4. Use in Flavors

-Maple furanone is extensively used in flavor formulations, particularly in bakery, confectionery, and dairy products.
-It functions as a flavor enhancer, providing depth and sweetness to the overall profile.
-Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations used in applications requiring a pronounced maple or caramel note.
-The compound is stable under typical processing conditions, though it may degrade at high temperatures or extreme pH levels.
+Maple furanone is extensively used in flavor formulations, particularly in sweet applications such as bakery products, confectionery, and beverages.
+It serves as a key component in creating authentic maple syrup flavors and enhancing caramel and butterscotch profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor systems.
+The compound is stable under typical processing conditions but may degrade at high temperatures or extreme pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature